 |RC-310||Velimir Škorpik||Sunk||Captured and sunk as target|

-Shershen Class 4 of these boats were purchased from the Soviet Union while the other 10 were built under licence in Yugoslavia.
-All were obsolete by 1994, and historically were in various levels of readiness.
-Croatia captured 2 of the boats but one was so damaged that it was not put into service but sunk as a target instead.
+Shershen Class: Four of these boats were purchased from the Soviet Union while the other 10 were built under licence in Yugoslavia.
+All were obsolete by 1994 and historically were in various levels of readiness.
+Croatia captured two, but one was so damaged that it was not put into service and sunk as a target instead.

 |TČ-219||Streljko||Sunk||Captured and sunk as target|